krisnamarie777/krisnamarie3.0-interim/README.md

 Files in /images folder and the actual front facing text content is copyright 2025 Krisna Meneice

-All code is Licensed with an MIT License unless otherwise notee in LICENSE file.
+All code is Licensed with an MIT License unless otherwise noted in LICENSE file.

 ## Contact